9 to 5 (Sheena Easton song): Release and writing

-Bulgarian-French megastar in Europe singer Sylvie Vartan covered the song with altered lyrics as "L'amour c'est comme une cigarette" in 1981.
-The song reached number one for weeks in France and Belgium.

-Idols South Africa winner Anke Pietrangeli covered the song on her album Tribute to the Great Female Vocalists in 2009.

 In popular culture

 The documentary John Peel's Record Box revealed that British radio DJ John Peel loved the record so much that he kept two copies of it in a small wooden box of his 142 favourite singles.

 The song was featured twice in the NBC sitcom Seinfeld.
 It first appeared in a scene from the season 8 episode "The Bizarro Jerry"', in a montage of Kramer's "work" experience.
 Its second appearance was in the season 9 episode "The Butter Shave", where George Costanza 'commutes' to work at Play Now.

 In 2004, Easton recorded an advert for Australian Railway Company Connex Melbourne.
 It featured passengers singing the song in the train carriage, which pulls up to Burnley railway station, where Easton boarded the train.

 The song also appears in the 2004 teen comedy EuroTrip.
 Two of the film's protagonists played by Scott Mechlowicz and Jacob Pitts enter a fictional British pub called the Fiesty (sic) Goat in London, unaware that it is a private Manchester United football supporters' bar.
 They are forced to sing the song when confronted by a group of football hooligans and their leader, performed by Vinnie Jones.
 The original song is also played during the scene.

-It was briefly sung by Eric Cartman in the South Park season 5 episode "Kenny Dies".

-St. Vincent's song, My Baby Wants A Baby, is sung in the same melody as Morning Train.